wsn-newsletter Subscribe to WSN.

 Vermont

-❌ Retail sports betting not legal
+❌ Retail sports betting is not legal

 In Feb.
 2023, Vermont took a significant step towards the legalization of online sports betting when Rep. Matthew Birong introduced a new sports betting bill.
 The bill received the nod from a Senate committee towards the end of April, and subsequently, the full Senate gave its approval in early May.